memoriasIT/Eduality/README.md

 <h3> FAQ </h3>

-Q: Should the user login to see the content?
+**Q: Should the user login to see the content?** <br>
-A: You should have an account in order to evaluate the content, it’s not needed to see the content.
+_A: You should have an account in order to evaluate the content, it’s not needed to see the content._

-Q: Should someone review the content user post?
+**Q: Should someone review the content user post?**<br>
-A: No moderation needed, there is a mechanism to report.
+_A: No moderation needed, there is a mechanism to report._

-Q: Should users lose points if they post not useful content?
+**Q: Should users lose points if they post not useful content?**<br>
-A: If there is a violation you should lose point.
-If content is not useful you will not be punished.
+_A: If there is a violation you should lose point.
+If content is not useful you will not be punished._

-Q: How should we classificate the content?
+**Q: How should we classificate the content?**<br>
-A: You should be rewarded if your posts are popular.
+_A: You should be rewarded if your posts are popular._

-Q: Do all users have equal rights?
-Or some have more influence/power?
+**Q: Do all users have equal rights?
+Or some have more influence/power?**<br>
-A: Some experts start with more reputation (provide credentials of their knowledge, then we should authenticate it with transparent mechanism).
+_A: Some experts start with more reputation (provide credentials of their knowledge, then we should authenticate it with transparent mechanism).
 A normal user can become an expert too.
-Experts can have more power with voting (something reasonable).
+Experts can have more power with voting (something reasonable)._

-Q: Does a report system exist?
-If so, how does it work?
+**Q: Does a report system exist?
+If so, how does it work?**<br>
-A: Fill a form with details, source to demonstrate violation, etc
+_A: Fill a form with details, source to demonstrate violation, etc_

-Q: Does a bot manage the reports or actual workers?
+**Q: Does a bot manage the reports or actual workers?**<br>
-A: mixed thing, some automatic process (filters) should report the same thing (or similar) and then present to some moderator
+_A: mixed thing, some automatic process (filters) should report the same thing (or similar) and then present to some moderator_

-Q: What is the most important thing in this application for you?
+**Q: What is the most important thing in this application for you?**<br>
-A: Fairness.
+_A: Fairness._